JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

    using MLLabelUtils

-Let us take a look at some examples (with only minor explanation) to get a feeling for what one can do with this package.

-For starters, we provide a few utility functions to compute some properties of the target array.
+For starters, the library provides a few utility functions to compute various properties of the target array.
 These include the number of labels (see :func:`nlabel`), the labels themselves (see :func:`label`), and a mapping from label to the elements of the target array (see :func:`labelmap` and :func:`labelfreq`).

 .. code-block:: jlcon